RobertoRoos/sawIntuitiveResearchKitWiki/Home.md

 The dVRK software stack is continuously built on [travis-ci.org](https://travis-ci.org/jhu-dvrk/dvrk-travis-integration) for the following Ubuntu/ROS combinations: _16.04/kinetic_, _18.04/melodic_ and _20.04/noetic_ ![Build status](https://travis-ci.org/jhu-dvrk/dvrk-travis-integration.svg)

 The components are cross-platform, except for mtsRobotIO1394, which relies on a low-level IEEE-1394 interface library (`libraw1394`) that is primarily available on Linux.
 Thus, the build instructions focus on Linux.
-For setting up the FireWire interface on Linux, see [this page](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Development-Environment).
+For setting up the FireWire interface on Linux, see [this page](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Development-Environment). _Note: This will change with dVRK Software Version 2.0 and Firmware Rev 7, which will add support for Ethernet (UDP or Raw)._

 A ROS interface is available via [mtsROSBridge](https://github.com/jhu-cisst/cisst-ros) base class and [dVRK ROS programs and files](https://github.com/jhu-dvrk/dvrk-ros).

+## Software Ecosystem

+Several groups have developed software modules that integrate with the dVRK and may be useful to others in the community.
+Many of these software modules use ROS to interface to the dVRK.

+### Simulators

+* [Asynchronous Multi-Body Framework (AMBF)](https://github.com/WPI-AIM/ambf) - dynamic simulator developed at Worcester Polytechnic Institute (WPI); includes models of the dVRK manipulators and interfaces to the dVRK hardware (e.g., to use MTMs as input devices).
+* [V-Rep Simulator for the dVRK](https://github.com/unina-icaros/dvrk-vrep) - V-Rep simulator developed at University of Naples

+### Machine Learning
+* [dVRL](https://github.com/ucsdarclab/dVRL) - reinforcement learning environment, based on V-Rep, developed at University of California, San Diego.
+* [AMBF-RL](https://github.com/WPI-AIM/ambf_rl) -- reinforcement learning environment, based on AMBF, developed at Worcester Polytechnic Institute (WPI).

 # Updates